 Before raising the shroud into position, make sure that the front two flange-bolts on each square bearing are quite loose.
-There should be a 1/4" gap between the head of each flange-bolt and the bearing.
+There should be a 1/4" gap under the head of each flange-bolt.

 Each square bearing should have only 3 bolts at this point.
-The top rear bolt will be installed once you get the shroud in place.
-Have these two bolts ready as you lift the shroud.
+The top rear bolt must be installed once you get the shroud in place.